karim-khaled-taha/ECG_circuit-/README.md

 The output (Green wave) shows a clear ECG signal with visible P waves, QRS complexes, and T waves, which are crucial for diagnosing various heart conditions.

----

-## How to Run

-1. **Assemble the Circuit**: Follow the circuit diagram to connect all components.
-2. **Upload the Code**: Use an Arduino to interface with the circuit and process the ECG signals.
-3. **Monitor Output**: Use serial plotting tools to visualize the ECG waveform on your computer.

----

-## Future Improvements
-- Implement a wireless ECG transmission system.
-- Add real-time heart condition diagnostics.